Ginny & Georgia Season 2 Has An Official Release Date, & It’s Right Around The Corner

 The first season of Ginny and Georgia ended with enough cliffhangers to fuel at least five seasons’ worth of story, so we are beyond grateful that Netflix renewed the mother-daughter dramedy for a Season 2.
 As it stands, the last viewers saw of Ginny, she was driving off into the night on a stolen motorcycle with her little brother, Austin, after discovering her mother, Georgia, murdered their stepfather.
 Meanwhile, Georgia was disposing of ashes belonging to her dead ex via fireworks while also being proposed to by the town’s Mayor Paul.
-With so many twists and turns packed into the finale’s final moments, Ginny and Georgia Season 2 has plenty of questions that need to be answered ASAP.
+With so many twists and turns packed into the finale’s final moments, Ginny and Georgia Season 2 has plenty of questions that need to be answered ASAP — and, fortunately for fans, the second season finally has a release date.

-Happily, the series seems to have found a passionate fanbase despite a bit of controversy courtesy of an ill-advised joke at Taylor Swift’s expense (never anger a Swiftie, Netflix).
+Despite a bit of controversy courtesy of an ill-advised joke at Taylor Swift’s expense (never anger a Swiftie, Netflix), the series seems to have found a passionate fanbase.
 As of September 2021, Ginny and Georgia was Netflix’s 10th most popular series ever after garnering a total of 381 million viewing hours.
 Those stellar ratings led Netflix to officially pick up the series for a second season in April, just two months after its premiere on the streamer.

 That’s not bad for a show that initially looked like a Gilmore Girls clone.
 Instead of taking the easy route and copying the cozy feel of Stars Hollow, the writers wisely gave Wellsbury an edge to set it apart from the classic WB show.
 While Lorelai and Rory dealt with their share of family and romance drama, the Gilmores never had to take on weighty topics like murder, domestic violence, and racism.
 Meanwhile, Ginny and Georgia face all of those things and so much more on the regular.

-Since the show was officially renewed, there hasn’t been much news about what’s next for the dynamic mother-daughter duo, but with filming on the new season beginning soon that’s bound to change.
-For now, read on for everything we know about Ginny and Georgia Season 2 so far.
+Since the show was officially renewed, there hasn’t been much news about what’s next for the dynamic mother-daughter duo... until now.
+Read on for all of the new and exciting details about Ginny and Georgia Season 2.

 When does Ginny and Georgia Season 2 premiere?